 Figure 10 – De-aggregation stream

 In figure 10 media stream labelled media 1 described by Stream Descriptor Sid1 will be de-aggregated into components 1a, 1b and 1c according to the groupse semantic for those streams.
 This de-aggregation will be sent via streams Sid2, Sid3 and Sid4 to Termination Tb.
 Streams Sid2, Sid3 and Sid4 are the component streams.
 They are then sent externally from the media gateway as described by the Stream descriptor for Streams Sid2, Sid3 and Sid4 on Termination Tb.
 The MG may apply any interworking/adaptation etc. functions that would normally apply when the same media stream is set on two Terminations.
+The de-aggregation stream may also remain isolated to one Termination in a Context.

+The de-aggregation stream is an external stream and its sending and receiving behaviour has to be characterized with the local control, local and remote descriptor, like with a normal stream.

+The concept of de-aggregation has been introduced in order to allow multiple component streams to share the same transport.
+The de-aggregation stream represents the common transport while the component streams represent a particular user of the common transport, i.e. an instance of an upper layer.
+Thus, the de-aggregation and the component streams represent different stacked layers.

+This is a difference to the concept of aggregation, where the separation between aggregation and component stream is not related to different stacked layers.

-The de-aggregation stream may also remain isolated to one Termination in a Context.The behaviour of the de-aggregation stream is determined by the grouping semantics and the media descriptor of de-aggregation streams and any media descriptors of the component streams.
-If set the values of the properties in the component streams should be compatible with those defined in the de-aggregation stream and in no case should override any value set in the de-aggregation stream.
+Due to this, in the case of de-aggregation, component streams may be further characterized by local control, local and remote descriptors, with properties to describe upper layers not described in the de-aggregation stream.
+However, properties related to the layers characterized by the de-aggregation stream should be avoided in the component streams.
+If set the values of these properties in the component streams should be compatible with those defined in the de-aggregation stream and in no case should override any value set in the de-aggregation stream.

 When entering or leaving the context through the de-aggregation stream, the component streams have a send and receive relationship with the de-aggregation stream.
 Thus the stream mode does not need to be set in the component stream.
 If set, it will be ignored by the MG.